POST-DECREE PROCEEDINGS; ENFORCEMENTS AND MODIFICATION OF JUDGMENTS 630-468-2505

 Whether you are seeking a post decree modification or wish to avoid one, it is important to discuss your options with a knowledgeable divorce attorney who can effectively negotiate your case.
 If needed, family law attorney Mike Schiffman can help you reach a new agreement through negotiation and mediation and avoid further litigation.
 If your post decree issue must go to court, Mike will advocate for your rights and interests.

 If you’re in need a divorce attorney for your post decree modification, contact us for a free consultation on the best way to move forward.
-Contact Schiffman Family Law in Chicago, serving Cook, DuPage, Kane and Will counties http://www.schiffmanfamilylaw.com/contact-us/
+Contact Schiffman Family Law in Chicago, serving Cook and DuPage counties: http://www.schiffmanfamilylaw.com/contact-us/